poojanagrawal/mesalabs-day1/lab1/README.md

 overshoot_f0(1) = 0.005d0
 ```

-**Question**: The first three `overshoot_` fields describe where the overshooting should take place.
+**Question**: The first three `overshoot_` fields describe where the overshooting should happen.
 Go into [the MESA documentation](https://docs.mesastar.org/en/latest/reference/controls.html) and look up what each of these fields means.

 <details>
 <summary>Show answer</summary>

-`overshoot_zone_type` lets you only activate overshooting around
+`overshoot_zone_type` lets you control overshooting around
-regions where certain types of burning takes place. `overshoot_zone_loc` then
+regions where certain types of burning takes place.
-tells MESA whether this convection zone should surround the core
+`overshoot_zone_loc` then tells MESA whether this overshoot zone should surround the convection region in the core or in the shell
-and `overshoot_bdy_loc` whether the overshoot should occur only above or under
+and `overshoot_bdy_loc` whether the overshoot should occur above or below
  the relevant convection zone(s).

 </details>